ceph/ceph/doc/cephadm/adoption.rst

 #.
 Check the output of the command ``ceph health detail`` for cephadm warnings
    about stray cluster daemons or hosts that are not yet managed by cephadm.

 #.
-Remove ceph packages from the host except for ceph-common to keep ceph commandline tools.
+Remove Ceph packages from the host except for ceph-common to keep Ceph commandline tools.

 #.
 Deploy ceph-crash service